InsaneMonster/USienaRL/README.rst

 **Changelog**

-- Added plots of total and scaled rewards over all training and validation episodes, saved as .png files: now requires matplotlib!
+- Added plots of average total and scaled reward over both training and validation volleys (in addition to episodes, to have more readable plots)
-- Some minor improvements to metrics
+- Added method to display additional optional metrics also in test cycles
+- Overall improved some text and info given during the experiment run
+- Fixed use of matplotlib, now by default using the agg-backend allowing for unrestricted use in servers (where display environment variable is not defined)
+- Improved display of metrics with the addition of rounding (to the third decimal)